DanKolev/aws_wordpress_manual_build/part_6_add_ELB_and_ASG.md

 Click `Next`
 We wont register any right now so click `Create target Group`
-Go back to the previous tab where you are creating the Load Balancer Click the `Refresh Icon` and select the `A4LWORDPRESSALBTG` item in the dropdown.
+Go back to the previous tab where you are creating the Load Balancer Click the `Refresh Icon` and select the `SPCWORDPRESSALBTG` item in the dropdown.
 Scroll down to the bottom and click `Create load balancer`
 Click `View Load Balancer` and select the load balancer you are creating.
 Scroll down and copy the `DNS Name` into your clipboard